skoppula/approximate-memory-tests/README.md

 The region of interest is the function call performing the inference: https://github.com/skoppula/approximate-memory-tests/blob/master/kann/kann.c#L976
 There are no system calls in this function, as verified using strace.

+The original KANN library can be found at https://github.com/attractivechaos/kann/.